psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

  14. shall return an `iss` parameter in the authorization response containing the issuer URI as published in the respective OAuth metadata [@!RFC8414]
  15. shall require that redirect URIs use the `https` scheme
- 16. shall verify, if possible, that the authorization code (section 1.3.1 of [@!RFC6749]) has not been previously used
+ 16. shall reject an authorization code (section 1.3.1 of [@!RFC6749]) if it has been previously used
  17. shall provide a means for resource servers to verify the validity, integrity, sender-constraining, scope (incl. `authorization_details`), expiration and revocation status of an access token, either by providing an